Album Review // GRAYSCALE ‘Nella Vita’

 Life-affirming In Violet is a real game-changer, and certainly one of the most beautiful and polished songs on the record.
 Whilst the lyrics “I’m stuck here grieving all alone / I’m out of hope, guess that’s the way it goes when you burn dark and slow” may set a grim and melancholic tone initially, a glimmer of hope starts piercing through as the song progresses.
 Bringing out the light and positivity even in the darkest of times, In Violet is sure to sweep you off your feet with its infectious blend of powerhouse vocals, gritty guitars and a delightful horn section.

 With a heavier, drug-related theme, Painkiller Weather sees the band nail the pop-punk formula masterfully, delivering irresistible melodies and singalong choruses that are sure to go down big in a live setting.
-Contrasting with bright electronics and uplifting rhythms, YOUNG once again tackles a darker subject, this time of mental health and the depression that young people deal with.
+Contrasting with bright electronics and uplifting rhythms, YOUNG once again tackles a darker subject, this time of mental health and the depression that young people deal with, but ends on a positive note emphasising the concept of unity and mutual kindness.

 Reminiscing on the end of a past relationship and the regret that comes with it, Baby Blue is a delightful tune, built upon a fast-paced soundscape and reflective lyrics that will tug at your heartstrings.
 Full of passion and arena-size elements, What’s On Your Mind and Desert Queen quickly transform into dance floor-worthy anthems and it won’t be long until you’ll find yourself jumping around trying to keep up with the band’s high-powered energy.